Valdez, Alaska: 2020 census

+2010 census

 In the 2010 census, there were 3,976 people.
 The racial makeup was 78.6% White, 0.6% Black, 7.6% Native American or Alaska Native, 1.9% Asian, 0.8% Pacific Islander and 5.8% from two or more races.
 4.7% were Hispanic or Latino of any race.

 Economy

 Valdez is a fishing port, both for commercial and sport fishing.
 Freight moves through Valdez bound for the interior of Alaska.
 Sightseeing of the marine life and glaciers, together with both deep-sea fishing, and heli skiing support a tourist industry in Valdez.
 The oil from the Trans-Alaska pipeline is loaded onto ships at the Valdez oil terminal.

 Alyeska Pipeline Service Company is one of the biggest employers in Valdez.

 Valdez is connected to the interior of Alaska by the Richardson Highway, and is a port of call in the Alaska Marine Highway ferry system.
 Just north of Valdez on the highway is Thompson Pass, which has spectacular waterfalls and glaciers next to the highway.
 Thompson Pass is known for treacherous driving conditions during the winter.

 Valdez hosted the World Extreme Skiing Championship (WESC) in the early 1990s.